Application and enrollment for international applicants

-Before applying for a place on a degree programme, you must first decide what you would like to study.
-With over 260 degree programmes to choose from, FAU offers a range of subjects and an interdisciplinary network that are unique in Germany.
+Before applying for a place on a degree program, you must first decide what you would like to study.
+With over 260 degree programs to choose from, FAU offers a range of subjects and an interdisciplinary network that are unique in Germany.

-Our State Examination and Bachelor’s degree programmes are aimed at those who have not yet completed a degree.
+Our State Examination and Bachelor’s degree programs are aimed at those who have not yet completed a degree.
 During a Master’s degree, students can expand their specialist knowledge and further develop their academic skills.
-In addition, FAU offers teaching degree programmes (Lehramt) for primary schools, secondary schools (Mittelschule, Realschule and Gymnasium) and vocational schools.
+In addition, FAU offers teaching degree programs (Lehramt) for primary schools, secondary schools (Mittelschule, Realschule and Gymnasium) and vocational schools.

-More information about the contents and admission restrictions of all degree programmes at FAU is available in our degree programme catalogue.
+More information about the contents and admission restrictions of all degree programs at FAU is available in our degree program catalog.

 - CV (without photo)

-Further documents may be necessary depending on the desired degree programme, your country of origin and your previous education.
+Further documents may be necessary depending on the desired degree program, your country of origin and your previous education.